Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/generated/alfresco-activiti-runtime-rest-api/docs/UserActionsApi.md

 UserActionsApi apiInstance = new UserActionsApi();
-String eventName = "eventName_example"; // String | The name of the event to send String uiName = "uiName_example"; // String | The name of the UI producing the event NamedEventBody nodes = new NamedEventBody(); // NamedEventBody | The object containing the nodes associated to the event try {
+String eventName = "eventName_example"; // String | The name of the event to send String uiName = "uiName_example"; // String | The name of the UI producing the event NamedEventBody body = new NamedEventBody(); // NamedEventBody | The object containing the nodes associated to the event try {
-    ResponseEntity result = apiInstance.sendNamedEventUsingPOST(eventName, uiName, nodes);
+    ResponseEntity result = apiInstance.sendNamedEventUsingPOST(eventName, uiName, body);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling UserActionsApi#sendNamedEventUsingPOST");